SinghShreya05/GSoC-2021/README.md

 </br>
 After a discussion with the mentors, it was concluded that the licenses will be manipulated using <i>SIMULATE TYPOS and REPLACE SIMILAR CHARACTERS</i>

+<h1 align="center">👨🏻‍🏫 DELIVERABLES</h1>

+1. Scripts to Download licenses (txt) from JSON file.
+2. License Generated using Sliding Window Approach <i>(that is initial split)</i>
+3. Scripts handling Regex Expansion using both the algorithms <i>(i.e Markov and Ngram)</i>
+4. Implemented Multiprocessing to License Generation.
+5. Augly Implementation on Licenses <i>(Tested and will be continuing after training on generated dataset is done.)</i>
+5. Shifting the Codebase of Atarashi <i>(Discussed and implementation in progress)</i>

 <h1 align="center">🚀 FUTURE PLANS</h1>

 1. Experiment with advanced NLP Algorithms for license generation and validation techniques.